Conduct interviews with the art experts for a gallery magazine

 At the beginning of 2020 I replied to an open call published by Blue Bee Gallery Magazine.

-The magazine does not only bring views from various experts in the art industry about their experiences in the art world but also it gives a space for raising artists across the media who have different artistic approach and expressions.
+The magazine does not only bring views from various experts in the art industry about their experiences in the art world but also it gives a space for raising artists across the media who have different artistic approaches and expressions.

 Fabrizio who is an artist/curator/lecturer generating his revenue from teaching at university in London and art commissions.
 Fabrizio caught my eye because of his paintings which are actually made by AI.